K: Kauroff - Kaye

 Apart from those memorable bouts with Pallo many fans also recall Dave sauntering to the ring, cigarette in hand, and stubbing it out on the corner post!
 Oh for such innocent days!
 One special memory for Dave was the occasion when one of his contests, a Blackpool Cyril Knowles show, was refereed by the legendary Jack Pye.
 When Max Crabtree took over matchmaking for Joint Promotions Dave was one of the opposition wrestlers he brought across to Joint rings.

 The popular Leeds middleweight was another who combined a career in wrestling with that of a farmer.
 What was it with wrestlers and farms, or public houses?
-It didn't do him any harm at all, as Jeff was one of those wrestlers respected by all his collegaues.
-After turning professional in 1962 the agile and skilful kaye was well placed to capitalise on the benefit of television exposure.
+It didn't do him any harm at all, as Jeff was one of those wrestlers respected by all his colleagues After turning professional in 1962 the agile and skilful Kaye was well placed to capitalise on the benefit of television exposure.